rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

            name longer than 238 characters, the system truncates it to fit.

-The best way to tell is to look at the image metadata, but unfortunately, you can't see it in the Cloud Control Panel.
+The best way to tell is to look at the image metadata, but you can't see it in the Cloud Control Panel.
 By using the API, you can see that an image created by the scheduled images service has the following metadatum: